Skip to main content

 green and orange sprinkler head spinning and spraying water on a green lawn

 In Polk County, irrigation should account for 30% of residential water usage; however, some areas are reporting up to 50%.
-Some Polk County Utilities (PCU) customers average up to 2,309 gallons of water per day on irrigation alone.
+Some Polk County Utilities (PCU) customers average up to 2,309 gallons of water per day on lawn irrigation alone.
 That’s about the same amount of water that a Polk County Fire Rescue tanker truck can hold.

 High water usage not only impacts Polk County’s water supply but your monthly water bill as well.
 However, you can reduce your monthly water use for irrigation by taking a few simple steps.